How to Calculate Percentage Difference in Excel?

 - Now drag the plus sign to get the difference of all the rows.

 - The next step is to format the result as a percentage from the format cell option.
-For that First select cells from the difference column and right-click on them and select format cells option.
+For that, First, select cells from the difference column and right-click on them, and select the format cells option.

 - Then the result will look like the following.

-Example #3 – Output reduced by a certain Percentage.
+Example #3 – Output is reduced by a certain Percentage.

-Not only we can calculate the change between two percentages but we can also calculate the amount that will result if there is a certain percentage decrease.
+Not only can we calculate the change between the two percentages, but we can also calculate the amount that will result if there is a certain percentage decrease.

 - Use the following data to see the reduction in output by a certain percentage.